deficollective/defiscan/src/content/protocols/euler/euler.md

 # Summary

-Euler V2 is a permissioned, decentralized lending and borrowing protocol deployed on Ethereum.
+Euler V2 is a lending and borrowing protocol deployed on Ethereum.
 It allows users to deposit assets as collateral, borrow against them, and earn interest via an on-chain interest rate model.
 The protocol employs smart contracts such as EVaults, a generic factory, and a router to handle asset flows, and integrates with oracles and governance modules to manage risk and updates.

 # Ratings